Kamran433/MovieAI/README.md

 ## Features

-- **AI-Powered Recommendations**: Using ChatGPT, AspireAI, and other AI networks, MovieAI provides a list of related movies, TV shows, and anime based on user input.
+- **AI-Powered Recommendations**: Using GPT-3.5-Turbo/GPT-4, CohereAI, and other AI networks, MovieAI provides a list of related movies, TV shows, and anime based on user input.
 - **Movie Information**: Find detailed information about movies, including summaries, cast, and ratings.
 - **Streaming Options**: Facilitates paid streaming through partnerships with various streaming networks (to be decided).